 A key feature of the public health degree from Michigan State University is the emphasis on applied knowledge.
 Public health students are engaged in coursework and practical training to obtain the knowledge, skills, and abilities necessary to perform, successfully, as a public health professional in the United States and internationally.

-The Master of Public Health degree, conferred by the College of Human Medicine at MSU, is a 42-credit, terminal professional degree designed to meet national accreditation standards and the Core Competencies of Public Health.
+The Master of Public Health degree, conferred by the College of Human Medicine at MSU, is a 42-credit, terminal, professional degree designed to meet the expectations of the Core Competencies of Public Health.
 All required courses and student advising are delivered entirely online.
 Studies may be taken on a full-time or part-time basis.

 Online Core Courses (18 credits)

 Students are required to take the Core Courses as the foundation of the public health degree.
 Our Core Courses include: